captbaritone/jordaneldredge.com/_posts/2020-09-23-winamp-skin-musuem.md

 I hope that the site feels simple to users, even obvious.
 At its core it’s just a single scrollable grid of filterable screenshots with a live preview when you select one.
 But, both the decision behind that design, and how I built it, were driven by a well defined vision.

 Websites that curate skins have been around since skins were first “a thing”.
 However, since that time, the web, bandwidth, and CPUs have come a long way.
-So, **I set out to build a website that leveraged this technical progress to saturate the user with as much Winamp skin aesthetic as possible.** Delivering on this vision required solving a two interesting problems:
+So, **I set out to build a website that leveraged this technical progress to saturate the user with as much Winamp skin aesthetic as possible.** Delivering on this vision required solving two interesting problems:

 1. Get lots of skins with screenshots
-2. Build an interface that maximizes the skins we can show across all possible axis
+2. Build an interface that maximizes the skins we can show across all possible axes

 Finally I had an additional constraint.
 I, correctly as it turns out, suspected that a site like this might generate a lot of interest, so I needed to ensure that the site could withstand large traffic spikes, and that the cost of running the site would be reasonable even in the face of large spikes.